Tell me about your company, its work and projects…

-What are the challenges posed by the industry you operate in?
+What are the challenges in the industry you operate in?

 What is your biggest objective as a speaker?

-Could you share with us the points of discussion (the input that you provided) during the panel(s) at the Women in SaaS Summit?
+Could you share with us the points of discussion (the input that you provided) during the panel(s) at the ‘Greentech Festival Berlin 2022’ Conference?

 In your opinion, do digital events give you a similar level of feedback/result vis-à-vis the live versions?
 What would you say were the biggest pros and cons of both formats?
 Which do you prefer?

 Yes definitely, but of course that varies from person to person.
 I am used to not only being live on stage, but also in front of the camera.
 Often the audience is involved with actions like QA sessions, mentimeters or live viewers.
 I don’t necessarily need a live audience to get a feeling about feedback.

 – You can immediately recognize the mood of the audience